repz-cmod/rzub/README.md

 ```

-RepZ Ultimate Bot is a bot created exlusive for RepZ, but its also configurable enough to be used in any game project supporting IW4MAdmin.
+RepZ Ultimate Bot is a bot created exclusive for RepZ, but its also configurable enough to be used in any game project supporting IW4MAdmin.
 The bot focuses on mainly 2 things.
 First, commands that help us retrieve some information from the server.
 Second, commands that help us control the server.

 ## Features